jzerbe/jzerbe.github.com/_posts/2014-12-24-death-valley-national-park-1.md

 This is the first of three days spent around Las Vegas doing non-Vegas things.

 ### Tuesday night accommodations
-Had two _Tower Queen Room_s at Excalibur, Christmas eve-eve, for ~$130 including the always funny _resort fee_.
+Had two _Tower Queen_ rooms at Excalibur, Christmas eve-eve, for ~$130 including the always funny _resort fee_.
 The rooms were quite nice.
 Great [view of concrete](https://drive.google.com/file/d/0B611viYGQAn5NjU2NlFobUFzZTQ/view?usp=sharing).
 Note that if you are close enough to the smokey gaming floor you can mooch the